miheretab/CakePHP-Quickpay-Plugin/README.markdown

 **Using git:**

-You will need the component (packaged as a plugin), and Quickpay's PHP library (not included).
+You will need the plugin.
 Using git, something like this:

-	git clone git@github.com:miheretab/CakePHP-QuickpayComponent-Plugin.git APP/Plugin/Quickpay
+	git clone git@github.com:miheretab/CakePHP-Quickpay-Plugin.git APP/Plugin/Quickpay

 Configuration:
 --------------